 Leases IFRS 16, Leases replaces the current guidance in IAS 17 for operating and finance lease accounting.
 This standard requires lessees to recognize a lease liability representing the obligation for future lease payments and a right-of-use asset in the consolidated balance sheets for substantially all lease contracts, initially measured at the present value of unavoidable lease payments.
-These changes are effective for the Company's financial year ending January 31, 2020, with early adoption permitted provided IFRS 15, Revenue from Contracts with Customers is also applied.
 The Company continues to evaluate the effect this standard will have on its consolidated financial statements, and expects the impact to be material.
-Under the new standard the Company will recognize new assets and liabilities for its operating leases of property and equipment.
-In addition, the nature and timing of leasing expenses will change as operating lease expenses are replaced by a depreciation charge for right-of-use assets and interest expense on lease liabilities.
+Under the new standard the Company will recognize new right of use assets and lease liabilities for its operating leases of land, buildings and equipment.
+In addition, the nature and timing of leasing expenses will change as straight line operating lease expenses are replaced by a depreciation charge for right-of-use assets and interest expense on lease liabilities.